What You Should See in Ireland

 I've found that circling my points of interest on a map helps me plot our itinerary a bit easier than just writing down what I want to see.

 For our upcoming trip in June (10 days) I want to visit spots north of Dublin, and Northern Ireland.
-But Kylemore Abbey in far western Ireland has been on my “must see” list for years, and I would like to visit friends in Limerick and Tipperary.
+Kylemore Abbey in far western Ireland has been on my “must see” list for years, and I would like to visit friends in Limerick and Tipperary.
 It's a lot of ground to cover in 10 days, which wasn't as apparent until I laid it out on a map.

 There is no right or wrong way to see Ireland- unless you are so rushed that you don’t really see anything.
 Relax, enjoy, and remember- you can always go back!